Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 Hiking Rainbow Mountain is a unique and awe-inspiring experience.
 The trail is challenging with steep inclines and the high altitude to contend with.
 This combination makes the hike very physically demanding.
 Even for strong hikers, this hike can be a struggle.

 The hike to the top is about 2.5 miles.
-On average this hike takes about an hour and half to complete, but this can vary from person to person.
+On average this hike takes about an hour and a half to complete, but this can vary from person to person.
 Frequent hikers with strong endurance can get to the top in closer to an hour while some who is not as fit may take closer to two hours.

 If you feel the hike is too difficult, you always have the option of paying a local to ride a horse the majority of the way, but more on that to come!